-To come to the definition of the spread, let’s start with bid and ask prices.
+Before defining the spread, it is preferable to start with bid and ask prices.

-You definitely met these terms when exchanging money in the bank.
-Have you noticed that one price is higher and the second is lower?
-The lower price is at which the bank buys the currency from you and the higher one is at which it sells the currency to you.
-The difference between these two prices is called spread.
-Spread is revenue that a bank gets from the foreign exchange operations it performs for a client.
+You have certainly come across these terms when exchanging money at the bank.
+Have you noticed that one price is higher and the other is lower?
+The lower price is the price at which the bank buys the currency from you, and the higher price is the price at which it sells the currency to you.
+The difference between these two prices is called the spread.
+The spread is the income a bank earns from the foreign exchange transactions it carries out for a client.

-FX spread works similarly.
-To enter the forex, you need a broker who will carry out your operations.
-Will it do it for free?
-Of course, not.
-The commission you will pay a broker is called spread.
+FX spread works the same way.
+To enter the Forex market, you need a broker to execute your trades.
+Will they do it for free?
+Of course not.
+The commission you pay to your broker is called the spread.

-How to count forex spread.
 There are two prices on the chart: bid (lower) and ask (higher).
-Read more about them in our article.
-The difference between them is called spread.
-To calculate the spread faster, check the FBS calculator.
+The difference between them is called the spread.
+To calculate the spread faster, use the FBS calculator.